 The best way is to avoid common bicyclist errors or to be prepared to avoid common motorist errors committed around bicyclists.

 The most effective way to prevent head injuries, is to wear a properly fitting bicycle helmet.
 A helmet worn correctly, just above the eyebrows, on every ride is the best defense against serious injury in a fall or crash.

-Beginning in April, WisDOT will host a series of workshops around the state to provide training for trainers of bicycle safety.
-More information about the workshops can be found in the following brochure.
+Beginning in April, Wisconsin Bike Fed will host a series of workshops around the state to provide training for trainers of bicycle safety.
+Visit the Wisconsin Bike Fed website for more information about the workshops or download the event brochure:

 What is a bicycle?